Five of the Most Haunted Restaurants in the Country Are in New England

 The White Horse Tavern in Newport has two claims to fame.
 It's the oldest known restaurant in the history of the country, and has a whole lot of hauntings going on, too.
 Since the business has been operational since the 1600s, there have been quite a few guests that have made their way through the tavern.
 Apparently, some never left.

 One of the most infamous stories is the little girl crying near the bathrooms of the tavern.
-Several patrons have reported seeing a phantom, but mostly just hearing the little girl weep.
+Several patrons have reported seeing a phantom, but mostly just hearing the little girl weeping.
 Another of the most notable ghost sightings at the tavern is of a man dressed in colonial garb who attempts to warm himself by the fireplace in the evening.

 Stone's Public House - Ashland, Massachusetts